Johnny

 Johnny is an English language personal name.
-It is usually an affectionate diminutive of the masculine given name John, but from the 16th century it has sometimes been a given name in its own right for males and, less commonly, females.
+It is often a nickname, but from the 16th century it has sometimes been a given name in its own right for males and, less commonly, females.

-Variant forms of Johnny include Johnnie, Johnney, Johnni and Johni.
+Variant forms of Johnny include Johnnie, Johnney, Johhny, Johnni and Johni.
 The masculine Johnny can be rendered into Scottish Gaelic as Seonaidh.

 Notable people and characters named Johnny or Johnnie include: